|Nutrition Facts (per serving)|

 Add your steamer basket to the pot, making sure that it sits well above the beer.
 Add the celery to the basket and cover.

 Bring the beer to a boil, then reduce to a simmer.
 Once a simmer is reached add the cleaned shrimp to the steamer basket.

 Cover and cook until all of the shrimp turn pink, about 6 minutes.
 The top ones tend to change color first, so make sure to move them around and check that all have turned pink.
 Discard celery.

 Serve warm or cold as they are or with cocktail sauce or melted butter.
 As these are served with the shell on, remember to provide a bowl for the shells.

 If you prefer your cooked shrimp chilled, create an ice bath.
 Simply fill a large bowl with ice and water then dump the cooked shrimp on top until they cool down.

 Choosing the Right Beer

 The most crucial decision in this recipe is which beer to use.
 There are many styles of beer to choose from and each will add different flavors to the steam.
-Which you choose will depend greatly on personal preference though here are some good points to consider.
+Which you choose will depend greatly on personal preference although there are some things to be considered.

 - Shrimp have a very delicate flavor and should always be treated with care.

-- Lagers tend to be lighter than ales and may be your best choice for creating a dish that appeals to the majority of people.
-Lagers may also be better with the hint of citrus in the steam pot and are generally preferred for food pairing.
+- Lagers tend to be lighter than ales and might be your best choice for creating a dish that appeals to the majority of people.
+Lagers can add a hint of citrus in the steam pot and are generally preferred for food pairing.